 4. Lunch Matters

 Talk through where and when lunch will be eaten.
 If you’re going to a facility, such as a science center, and the kids will be eating in a cafeteria, make sure your child’s spot will be wiped down, or ask in advance to be the first school group to eat.
-In most circumstances, send a safe bagged lunch, even if others are buying from a cafeteria.
+In most circumstances on a field trip when there are allergies, send a safe bagged lunch, even if others buy from a cafeteria.
 With an older student, it may be safe to purchase, but call in advance to find out what dish will be suitable and request that a portion is plated and held.
 Both your child and a teacher should remind food service staff of these special arrangements.

 Often in warm months, the plan is to enjoy an outdoor picnic.
 But in inclement weather, Clowes notes the backup would be to eat on the bus, which can be messy and worrisome, especially if, for example, you’re dealing with a dairy allergy and students are eating yogurt on the bus.
 If this is the case, make sure there’s a plan for special seating, such as a buffer zone area free of allergens for your child.